uudashr/gopkgs/README.md

         Name       string // package name
     }

 Use -workDir={path} to speed up the package search.
-This will ignore any vendor packages not visible to workDir.
+This will ignore any vendor package outside the workDir.
 ```

 ### Example